roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 06Page 5

+===

- 06Page 5 ****** The Hard Body's Continuing Education Ch.
-06 ****** bydlsloan© Well, that answer would have to wait until tomorrow because at the moment, it was clear Harris was indifferent to everything but her body.
+Well, that answer would have to wait until tomorrow because at the moment, it was clear Harris was indifferent to everything but her body.
 He led her around the pool, constantly looking back to check out her bare tits hanging down.
 He stopped her and removed her skirt and adjusted her g-string so it fit snugly over the end of the dildo in her ass, helping hold it in place.
 Of course, her tight ass muscles were also doing a good job of that and there was no danger of the dildo slipping out of her before Harris said it was OK.

  He led her toward the patio and had her sit up and beg for him, rubbing her cheek against the crotch of his shorts.
 He sat in a lounge chair and said, "Time to test your obedience," he said.
 "Crawl to the grass."